composer/composer/doc/articles/scripts.md

 - **pre-archive-cmd**: occurs before the `archive` command is executed.
 - **post-archive-cmd**: occurs after the `archive` command is executed.

-**NOTE: Composer makes no assumptions about the state of your dependencies prior to `install` or `update`.
-Therefore, you should not specify scripts that require Composer-managed dependencies in the `pre-update-cmd` or `pre-install-cmd` event hooks.
-If you need to execute scripts prior to `install` or `update` please make sure they are self-contained within your root package.**
+> **Note:** Composer makes no assumptions about the state of your dependencies
+> prior to `install` or `update`.
+Therefore, you should not specify scripts
+> that require Composer-managed dependencies in the `pre-update-cmd` or
+> `pre-install-cmd` event hooks.
+If you need to execute scripts prior to
+> `install` or `update` please make sure they are self-contained within your
+> root package.

 ## Defining scripts